 It differentiates fares from weekdays from weekends.
 Peak time is around office time and is the most expensive; if you don’t have the Metro Card, a ride on a Saturday will cost you 5.10 dollars (the most expensive day) while Sunday is the cheapest, only 1.80 dollars.

-The card itself is cheaper than in other Australian cities, but because Adelaide public transport is mainly buses and trams, it could improve service and fare structure.
+The Adelaide Metro Card itself is cheaper than in other Australian cities, but because Adelaide public transport is mainly buses and trams, it could improve service and fare structure.

 Smart Rider Perth – the most rewarding card